matter-labs/zksync-docs/content/00.build/05.zksync-101/_deploy_first/_atlas_deploy_contract.md

 (named `zksolc` ) to generate ZKEVM compatible bytecode.
 [Learn more about zkSync custom compilers](/zk-stack/components/compiler/toolchain/overview).
 ::

-Once compiled sign the transaction with your wallet and wait until its processed.
+Once compiled sign the transaction with your wallet and wait until it's processed.
 You’ll see the contract in the “Deployed contracts” section.
 Congratulations, you’ve deployed your first smart contract to %%zk_testnet_name%%!

+### Interact with the contract

 Below the contract name you can find its deployment address.
 The “Live Contract State” section displays the smart contract balance and the value returned by the `getTotalMessages` function.